Nope. You’re not lost. This blog is actually sharing a post about gardening. Is this the Twilight Zone? I think it might be.

 - Tomato Cages

 - Vegetable plants of your choice

-Oh, and a couple of strapping guys if you happen to have them on hand somewhere. 😉 But that’s optional.
+Oh, and a couple of strapping guys are helpful if you happen to have them on hand somewhere. 😉 But that’s optional.

 - For the frame of the raised bed, cut the two boards to 2 4′ lengths and 2 8′ lengths and lay them on the ground where you’d like to position the raised bed.
 (If you’re not into braving power tools, Lowe’s can usually do the wood cutting for you.)